When is Baghdad Central on Channel 4? What is it about? - TheNewsTrace

 The collection tells the story of an Iraqi ex-policeman named Muhsin al-Khafaji, who is desperately attempting to maintain his daughter protected – having already misplaced his job, his home and his spouse.

-Khafaji then finds himself trying to trace down his lacking estranged daughter, a search which ends up in the ex-policeman and his daughter discovering that one thing very sinister is at play.
+Khafaji then finds himself making an attempt to trace down his lacking estranged daughter, a search which ends up in the ex-policeman and his daughter discovering that one thing very sinister is at play.

-The collection is primarily based across the Iraq Struggle which started in 2003.
+The collection is based mostly across the Iraq Battle which started in 2003.

 Who stars in Baghdad Central?